dannyregan/csc6302-week4/ReganMRCapplication/README.md

 ## Install Dependencies

-on Mac:
+On macOS:

 ```bash
 pip3 install mysql-connector-python tabulate
 ```

 ## Running the Application

-Start the application on Mac by running:
+ On macOS, start the application by opening the terminal, navigating to the project directory, and running the following command:

 ```bash
 python3 BLL.py
 ```